scaleflex/filerobot-php-library/readme.md

 | limit | 50 | (optional) Specifies the maximum number of folders to return.
 [1-4000].|
 | offset | 0 | (optional) Specifies the offset of files to display.|

-Get folder details (Gets all information of a folder identified by its folder_uuid.
-This API will also allow you to check the existence of a folder.)
+#### Get folder details
+Gets all information of a folder identified by its folder_uuid.
+This API will also allow you to check the existence of a folder.
 ``` php
 return $this->filerobot->detail_folder($folder_uuid);
 ```

+#### Rename folder
-Rename folder (Renames the folder identified by its folder_uuid to the value given in the body)
+Renames the folder identified by its folder_uuid to the value given in the body
 ``` php
 return $this->filerobot->rename_folder($folder_uuid, $new_foldername);
 ```

+#### Move folder
-Move folder (Will move a folder, identified by its folder_uuid to a new location (folder) which can be identified by destination_folder_uuid)
+Will move a folder, identified by its folder_uuid to a new location (folder) which can be identified by destination_folder_uuid.
 ``` php
 return $this->filerobot->move_folder($folder_uuid, $destination_folder_uuid);
 ```

+#### Delete folder
-Delete folder (Deletes a folder and all sub-folders recursively.)
+Deletes a folder _and all sub-folders recursively_.
 ``` php
 return $this->filerobot->delete_folder($folder_uuid);
 ```

+#### Create folder
-Create folder (Creates a folder from the value given in the body.)
+Creates a folder from the value given in the body.
 ``` php
 return $this->filerobot->create_folder($foldername)
 ```